Skip to main content

 3 Scope

 This policy sets out the defined approach to demonstrate good practice in marking records for all types of information in all media which may be handled, shared, stored, and disposed of.
-This includes information technology (IT) and electronic communications systems, paper records, telephone and voice conversations, photographs, recording tapes, CCTV footage, entry passes and medical records such as X-rays.
+This includes information technology (IT) and electronic communications systems, paper records, phone and voice conversations, photographs, recording tapes, CCTV footage, entry passes and medical records such as X-rays.

 All NHS records (including email and electronic documents) are public records under the terms of the Public Records Act 1958; sections 3 (1) – (2) and must be kept in accordance with the following statutory and NHS guidelines: